FAST is express regional bus service on Gratiot, Woodward and Michigan Ave connecting Detroit to surrounding suburbs & regional airport 7 days a week.

 Recommended stops along Michigan Ave include: Multiple hotels at Flynn Rd, Romulus Amazon Distribution Center, West Dearborn, John D. Dingell Transit Center, The Henry Ford & Greenfield Village, Ford Community & Performing Arts Center, East Dearborn, Arab American National Museum, Ford Rouge Plant, Historic Senate Theater, Michigan Central Station, Corktown, Rosa Parks Transit Center, Grand Circus Park (stadium & theater district), David Whitney Building & Aloft Hotel, Cobo Center, The Spirit of Detroit Plaza, Coleman A. Young Municipal Center, Millender Center and GM Rennisance Center.
 From downtown stops you are steps away from the riverfront, hotels, shopping and dozens of dining options.
 Transfer to other transit providers like QLINE, People Mover, DDOT, MoGo and other FAST buses.

 #461–462 Woodward runs 7 days a week.
-Bus #461 runs from Troy Civic Center with a stop behind Nordstom Somerset Collection every 30 minutes and bus #462 runs from downtown Pontiac at the Phoenix Center every 30 minutes.
+Bus #461 runs from Troy Civic Center with a stop behind Nordstom Somerset Collection every 30 minutes and bus #462 runs from Auburn Hills Meijer / Great Lakes Crossing to downtown Detroit with a major transfer stop at the Phoenix Center in downtown Pontiac.
 From Maple (Birmingham) on down these two buses overlap so buses depart every 15 minutes.

 - Weekday hours: 5:00 am — 1:12 am